-Information.
-The note describes something that may affect the behavior of the application but does not pose an inherent risk.
+NOTE: The note describes something related to the behavior of the application that does not pose an inherent risk.

-Caution.
-Review this information carefully.
-Misuse of a feature may lead to unwanted consequences and possible data loss.
+CAUTION: Review this information carefully.
+Misuse of a feature may lead to unwanted consequences and possible minor or moderate injury, data loss, or material damage.

-1.5.
+1.12.
 General Warnings and Cautions

-Software is designed to manage and analyze data that contains sensitive patient information.
-Oblige to all HIPAA standards in safeguarding all patient information and allow access to authorized users only.
+CAUTION: Software is designed to manage and analyze data that contains sensitive patient information.
+Oblige to all applicable local standards (e.g., HIPAA in the United States) in safeguarding all patient information and allow access to authorized users only.
 It is recommended to create password protection where offered within the program or device on which the software is installed.

-Program is designed to automatically process data and generate quantification results, it is not meant to offer a standalone diagnosis.
+CAUTION: Program is designed to automatically process data and generate quantification results; it is not meant to offer a standalone diagnosis.
 A qualified physician's assessment of the results is required.